CrazyRabbitYingqing/Business_Project/Project_Scoping.md

 As a part of a new safety initiative, the executive team would like your help to decrease the number of employee accidents in warehouses.
 How would you approach this problem?

-What exactly is the problem you’re hoping to solve?
+#### What exactly is the problem you’re hoping to solve?

+Find out the most dangerous accident causation in the warehouse.

-What constitutes a successful project?
+#### What constitutes a successful project?

+ Clear analysis procedures and sucsessful validation.

-What data do you plan to explore?
+#### What data do you plan to explore?

+The characteristics of the workers who cause the accident, e.g, age, education level, work time length in the warehouse.
+Also the cause of the accident is an important feature to collect.

-What type of analysis do you plan to try?
+#### What type of analysis do you plan to try?

+Regression, classification
-What potential findings do you hope to discover?
+#### What potential findings do you hope to discover?

+The most popular causation of the accidents or what type of worker is the most prone to cause the accident.

-How will you validate your proposed approach?
+#### How will you validate your proposed approach?

+Use extra data sets to validate the model.

-What does the project timeline look like?
+#### What does the project timeline look like?

+ Should have results produce every week.
+And then discuss with the ware house worker for model optimization choices.